adsforce/docs/src/en/sdk-integrations/quick-start/Unity/README.md

   * @param params         Other params，can be empty
   */
  AdsforceSdk.googleZFReportWithProductPrice(double price, @NonNull String currency, String publicKey, @NonNull String dataSignature, @NonNull String purchaseData, Map<String, String> params);
- /**
-  * In-app purchase record(Google-certified)
-  *
-  * @param skuDetailJson  IAP skudetail json, can not be empty
-  * @param publicKey      Public key of Google payment，can be empty
-  * @param dataSignature  Signature verification from GP payment, get from Purchase.getSignature()，can not be empty
-  * @param purchaseData   Signature verification from GP payment, get from Purchase.getOriginalJson()，can not be empty
-  * @param params         Other params，can be empty
-  */

-public static void googleZFReportWithSkuDetailJson(string skuDetailJson, string publicKey, string dataSignature, string purchaseData, Dictionary<string, string> map);
 ```

 ### About IAP for iOS